jwatki8/Projects/README.md

 Because I am dealing with a very large data set, I ran a RandomizedSearchCV for the hyperparameters individually.
 This decreased the time for the CV search dramatically.
 The max_features parameter was the most important to me so I started there using values of 10, 20, 30, 40 and 50.
 The CV search determined the best max feature parameter was 50.

-Nest I wanted to find the best number of estimators.
+Next I wanted to find the best number of estimators.
 I tested the values 100,200,300 and 400.
 The best n_estimators parameter was 300.

 Next I tested a few values for max_depth.
 Of the values 2, 4,6 and 8, the best parameter value was 8.
 Overall the hyperparameter values for this dataset seem to give the best performance when they are larger.

 ## Results

-After applying the model to both data with our tuned hyperparameters the results I got were as follows
+After applying the model to both data splits with our tuned hyperparameters the results I got were as follows

 Our $R^2$ for the train and test sets are 0.134 and 0.105.